 The batch process can be used to upload anything to DSpace and is particularly useful when you have more than just a handful of items.
 Though the batch load process saves a lot of time that you would otherwise be spending on manually uploading items one by one using the submission form in DSpace, it still requires time and attention to detail to prep the files correctly.

 These instructions were adapted from instructions created by a librarian at West Texas A&M University.
-Refer to her for additional tips and tricks.
+Refer to her original file for additional tips and tricks.

 Prerequisites